leolellisr/poke_RL/README.md

 - Moves with 100% accuracy and no side effects likely to occur.

 Our **stochastic** solutions can be applied to any case and with any team formation.

+We also found some libraries limitations in the use of PPO2, from Stable Baselines (2021).
+The requirements listed [here](https://github.com/leolellisr/poke_RL/blob/master/requirements_poke_env_ppo.yml) must be used.
+Neptune cannot be used.